Zahed-Riyaz/Zahed-Riyaz/README.md

 - 🌱 I’m currently learning:
     - **LLMs** : RAG reliant applications built using Django.
     - **System Design** : Learning how applications are built from the ground up.
+    - **SPPARKS simualtions** : Learning how to write SPPARKS scripts to generate datasets for Materials Science simulations.
 ## 🛠️ Skills
 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>
 <p align="left">